mday64/advent_of_code_2024/IDEAS.md

 * Write an `ignore_till` parser, based on `many_till`, that skips over input until the given parser matches.
 * Write a state machine to do the parsing and state to compute results.

+## Day 4
+### Part 1
+* Use `ndarray` instead of `Vec<Vec<char>>` to access the input.
+* Figure out how to find all of the (non-overlapping) diagonals, and window through them in the same way as for horizontal and vertical.
+I think you start on the left edge, going up, then top edge, going right.
+* (Advanced) Since we're looking for a 4-byte pattern, we can represent 4 consecutive letters as a single u32.
+We can pre-compute 4-character sequences by doing numeric array operations on suitably shifted variants of the input.

+  For example, a horizontal pattern could be something like:
+    array << 24 + array.offset_by(1) << 16 + array.offset_by(2) << 8 + array.offset_by(3)

+  Then just search for the equivalent of 'XMAS' or 'SAMX', and count them.

+  Those array operations are potentially vectorizable (although alignment could be a problem).